-As we understand this, we also understand the essential nature of the contribution of the teacher at the earlier stage of the educational process in enabling the student to ultimately reach university and be able to learn more complex things and how to apply them in the world.
+As we understand this, we comprehend that the essential nature of the contribution of the teacher at the earlier stage of the educational process is enabling the student to ultimately reach a later stage and be able to learn more complex things and how to apply them in the world around them.
 Without the structures that were put into place by earlier teachers, it wouldn’t have been possible for the student to understand the knowledge shared by teachers at a later stage.
 What the teachers reveal to the student is not proportionate to what or how much they themselves know; rather it corresponds to the student’s capacity in processing and understanding that knowledge.
-So the first grade teacher must give the structures in an appropriate way and patiently await, knowing that only later on in the process will the student’s capacities grow from that seed the teacher has planted.
+So the first teacher must give the structures in an appropriate way and patiently await, knowing that the seed he has planted will later be manifested as the student’s capacities grow.
 The Bab says:

 …it behooveth man, upon reaching the age of nineteen, to render thanksgiving for the day of his conception as an embryo.
 For had the embryo not existed, how could he have reached his present state?
 Likewise had the religion taught by Adam not existed, this Faith would not have attained its present state…2

-Just as there are different grades in school, there are different ‘dispensations’ within Progressive Revelation, each dispensation marking the period of influence of a particular Messenger of God.
+Just as there are different milestones in school, there are different dispensations within progressive revelation, each dispensation marking the period of influence of a particular Messenger of God.

-Although we, as Baha’is, see all Messengers of God to have the same divine purpose, it does not mean we are blind to the differences between specifics teachings of different religions.
+Although we, as Baha’is, see all Messengers of God to have the same divine purpose, it does not mean we are blind to the differences of specifics teachings between the different religions.

 Each [Messenger] expresses the eternal truths of God, but each also addresses a more specific message to the particular people amongst whom he [Messenger of God] appears.
 Given the diversity of social and historical contexts, these specific messages necessarily differ.
 Each is suited to the religious and social needs of a particular age.
 Again, differences also result from the fact that each Manifestation of God is born into a particular human culture and that consequently his words are expressed in the distinctive language and conceptual frameworks of that culture.3